 Obtain the instance-id of the cloud asset.
 This can be done via the AWS management console or with the AWS cli command “aws ec2 describe-instances,” and will have a format similar to “i-0ba3d05e2b6c0fb36”

-SSH can be performed as normal using the instance-id as the hostname.
-Most SSH command line switches can be used such as using a key in the following example:
+SSH can be performed as normal using the instance-id as the hostname and many SSH command line switches can be used.

 SCP may now be used as well for copying files onto the remote system without the need for an intermediate step.